List of Monster High characters: Casta Fierce

 Casta Fierce (voiced by Erin Fitzgerald) is the 19-year-old daughter of Circe and is a witch.
 She is the lead singer of Casta and the Spells, a pop band that plays live once a year on Halloween.
-She has long black hair with some orange and purple streaks, green skin, and clothes that have buckles and straps.
 As a witch, she has to be careful to sing the right lyrics, in case she ends up turning the audience members into animals.
 Her name is based on Sasha Fierce, an alter-ego of the American singer Beyoncé.
-Casta Fierce's doll debuted in 2014.

 Clawdia Wolf

 Clawdia Wolf (voiced by Jonquil Goode) is the daughter of a werewolf.
-She has mustard yellow hair, light brown eyes, and dark brown skin.
 She currently lives in Londoom, Fangland, where she studies Dramatic Writing in hopes to make it as a screenwriter in Hauntlywood.
 She is not very good at sports, and is always studying.
 She is the older sister of Clawdeen, Clawd and Howleen.
-Her clothes consist of a gold and black accented dress, a sharp red jacket, red knee highs and studded golden Mary Jane heels.
-She sometimes wears black-framed glasses.
-She is a featured character in the 2014 film, Frights, Camera, Action.
+Clawdia is a featured character in the 2014 film, Frights, Camera, Action.
 Her doll was first exhibited at the 2013 San Diego Comic-Con, and released later that year to complement the special.

 Dayna Treasura Jones

 Dayna Treasura Jones is the daughter of Davy Jones.
-She has blonde hair and blue eyes.
 She wears a hat in the shape of an open treasure chest and parrot earrings.
-Her clothes include a black skirt with gold foil print of treasures that can be reversed to a blue satin skirt that looks like a treasure map.
-She also wears blue boots that pull off to reveal gold coins.
-She is featured in the Shriek Wrecked line of Monster High dolls introduced in late 2015 and showcased at Mattel's Toy Fair 2016.
+Dayna is featured in the Shriek Wrecked line of Monster High dolls introduced in late 2015 and showcased at Mattel's Toy Fair 2016.

 Elissabat

 Elissabat (voiced by Karen Strassman) is the Transylvanian-born daughter of a vampire, who was a childhood friend of Draculaura.
 She was supposed to become the next Vampire Queen, but found out that Lord Stoker (the vampire who chose her as the next queen) was planning to run the kingdom through her.
-So with the help of Robecca Steams' father Hexiciah, she escaped to Hauntlywood (not without going to Londoom and New Gorleans first!) and becomes her alter-ego Veronica von Vamp, who is now a famous actress.
-Her secret is eventually revealed by Draculaura and she becomes Vampire Queen after forcefully retiring Lord Stoker from his position.
+With the help of Robecca Steams' father Hexiciah, she escaped to Hauntlywood and assumed the alias Veronica von Vamp.
+Her secret is eventually revealed by Draculaura and she becomes Vampire Queen after ousting Lord Stoker.

-She has dark black and purple hair with some red streaks.
-She is 1601 years old.
-Her doll was first featured at the 2014 New York Comic Con, with the characters of Frights, Camera, Action.
+Elissabat's doll was first featured at the 2014 New York Comic Con, with the characters of Frights, Camera, Action.